AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 ## Predictive Engagement Score {#predictive-engagement-score}

-Bizible's Predictive Engagement Score, or PES, is a dynamic value that illustrates how engaged a particular account is with your marketing efforts.
+Marketo Measure's Predictive Engagement Score, or PES, is a dynamic value that illustrates how engaged a particular account is with your marketing efforts.
 This score is helpful for segmenting accounts to target.
 It is a valuable tool for identifying accounts to target more effectively and efficiently.

 There are many components that go into the algorithm that calculates the PES.
 Recency and age has a large influence on score changes, along with last touchpoint activity or page views.
 Adding new contacts to an account also impacts PES.
 Below is a list of some PES inputs: